GoogleCloudPlatform/click-to-deploy/k8s/joomla/README.md

 ## Upgrade MariaDB

-The upgrade process is the same - just replace `joomla` with `mariadb`.
+The upgrade process is the same as the Joomla! upgrade process - just replace `joomla` with `mariadb`.

 ## Update TLS certificate for Joomla!

-If you want to update the certificate that the application uses, copy the new certificate and key pair in to the `/tmp/tls.crt`, and `/tmp/tls.key` files, and execute the following command:
+If you want to update the certificate that the app uses, copy the new certificate and key pair in to the `/tmp/tls.crt` and `/tmp/tls.key` files.
+Then, execute the following command:

 ```shell
 kubectl --namespace $NAMESPACE create secret tls $APP_INSTANCE_NAME-tls \
   --cert=/tmp/tls.crt --key=/tmp/tls.key --dry-run -o yaml | kubectl apply -f -
 ```

-# Uninstall the Application
+# Uninstall the app

-## Using the Google Cloud Platform Console
+## Using the Google Cloud Console

-1. In the GCP Console, open
+1. In the Cloud Console, open
     [Kubernetes Applications](https://console.cloud.google.com/kubernetes/application).

-2. From the list of applications, click **Joomla!**.
+2. From the list of apps, click **Joomla!**.

 3. On the Application Details page, click **Delete**.